reillypascal/personalsite-ssg/pages/posts/2025/02/databending-part-2.md

     hexdata = f.read().hex()
 ```

-I haven't done too much with Python — most of my coding is with JS, C++, or a bit of Rust — so if anyone has suggestions on working with MP3s I would love to hear them!
+I haven't done too much with Python—most of my coding is with JS, C++, or a bit of Rust—so if anyone has suggestions on working with MP3s I would love to hear them!
 My general plan is as follows:
 - Import the MP3 as hexadecimal (as shown above).
 - Split up the hex data at the frame headers and put the frames into an array.
 - For each frame, start after the header and randomly replace values.
-It might be nice to change the probability of replacing a value based on how far through the frame I am — as noted before, this should make the glitches tend to be higher or lower in pitch.
+It might be nice to change the probability of replacing a value based on how far through the frame I am—as noted before, this should make the glitches tend to be higher or lower in pitch.
 - Reassemble the frames and export as an MP3 again.

 I will have a go at this soon, and if I get anywhere, I will do another writeup of my results.
 I hope to see you then, and I would love to hear if you try any of this!